-- 380. A National Register of Taxi Licence Refusals and Revocations (NR3) is held allowing all licensing authorities to record details of where a hackney carriage or private hire driver licence has been refused or revoked.
-This enables licensing authorities to gather vital intelligence about an applicant's past behaviour. - 381.
-North Yorkshire Council provides information for the national register and carries out searches of NR3 in order to assess whether an individual is a fit and proper person to hold a hackney carriage or private hire driver licence. - 382.
-Where a driver licence is revoked, or an application is refused, the council will record this decision on NR3. - 383.
-The licensing authority must conduct a search of the register for all applicants and further details will be sought from the relevant authority if any information is recorded71. - 384.
-Any request from another authority for information held by North Yorkshire Council will be considered on its own merits, taking into account the data subject's rights and the responsibilities of a taxi driver.
-A record of every decision in this regard will be made to detail: - the date of the request: - the name(s) searched; - whether any information was provided;
+- 386. A National Register of Taxi Licence Refusals and Revocations (NR3) is held allowing all licensing authorities to record details of where a hackney carriage or private hire driver licence has been refused or revoked.
+This enables licensing authorities to gather vital intelligence about an applicant's past behaviour. - 387.
+North Yorkshire Council provides information for the national register and carries out searches of NR3 in order to assess whether an individual is a fit and proper person to hold a hackney carriage or private hire driver licence. - 388.
+Where a driver licence is revoked, or an application is refused, the council will record this decision on NR3.

-70 Section 53(2) of the Local Government (Miscellaneous Provisions) Act 1976
+&lt;sup>70 Section 53(2) of the Local Government (Miscellaneous Provisions) Act 1976